zawszaws/php-remoteStorage/docs/remoteStorage-2012.10.md

 other requests need authorization as if they were not public.
 Requesting a file list with `GET` while the request is authorized is possible.

+In case a request is made to the `public` directory and this is not either a `GET` or `HEAD` request, the following error MUST be returned:

+    HTTP/1.1 405 Method Not Allowed
+    Content-Type: application/json

+    {"error":"method_not_allowed","error_description":"only GET and HEAD requests allowed for public files"}

 ## Cross Origin Headers
 The `OPTIONS` request should result in a response that tells web browsers that cross origin requests are allowed.